Article I: Name and Purpose

 Approval Voting or Range Voting shall be used in all votes; except where restricted by the State Rules, or when a different voting system is decided upon by majority vote.

-NOTA Voting shall be used in all elections except where restricted by the State Rules.
+The right to vote against individual nominees or none of the nominees, “NOTA”, shall be an available choice in all elections except where restricted by LPTexas State Rules.